 Jenny Hall, Kids Verse Workshop.

-Dr Bonnie Lander-Johnson: Flowers, Folklore and Shakespeares Rural Upbringing.
-Lecture with actors Tamara Hinchco and Tom Marshall.
+Dr Bonnie Lander-Johnson: Flowers, Folklore and Shakespeares Rural Upbringing, with actors Tamara Hinchco and Tom Marshall.

 Caroline Mummery and Roger Eno: (dance workshop) Ariels Song set to original music.

 Richard OBrien, Verse Drama from Shakespeare to the Present, with actors Roderick Smith, Judith Sharp and Richard Blaine.